Part 1: Determine the Material to Be Bent

 The fabricator also needs to determine the thickness and length of their material, as well as what flange lengths are required.
 All specifications of the metal and the finished part are needed to choose the right press brake.

 Once they know their specific metal and its characteristics, they then need to look at V-dies and tonnage.
-For example, if a customer calls me and says, “I need a press brake that can bend 10 feet of 1/4″ mild steel,” the first thing I do is consult our air-bending tonnage chart and determine that the standard for bending 1/4″ is a 2″ V-die, so we start there.
-It also tells me that it’s going to take 15.5 tons per foot to bend it.
-Taking that 15.5 and multiplying it by 10 gives me 155 tons, which means they will need at least a 155-ton press brake with a minimum of 10′ of bed length for their metal bending job.
+For example, if a customer calls one of our sales reps and says, “I need a press brake that can bend 10 feet of 1/4″ mild steel,” the first thing we would do would be to consult our air-bending tonnage chart.
+It would help us determine that the standard for bending 1/4″ is a 2″ V-die, so we start there.
+It also tells us that it’s going to take 15.5 tons per foot to bend it.
+Taking that 15.5 and multiplying it by 10 gives us 155 tons, which means they will need at least a 155-ton press brake with a minimum of 10′ of bed length for their metal bending job.

 The flange length can also affect the required length of the press brake as well as the tonnage.
 If someone has a long flange length, say 3′ long, then they will be bending that 3′ of material back into the press brake.
 If the width of the metal is 10′ then a 10′ wide brake won’t be wide enough to allow for that size of flange, as the distance between the side frames is always less than the length of the bed.
 The side frames on a 10′ press brake are around 8′ apart and would prevent a 3′ flange on 10′ material from being bent back inside of the machine.
 So the customer would actually need at least a 12′ press brake (with 10′ between the frames) to bend that length of flange.